elielr/C-grav/README.md

 Your score is then computed as the product of the flight time and a set of multipliers based on how close your shuttle came to each planet (the game page explains it more visually).
 This project neglects the multipliers to focus solely on the maximization of flight time.

+Our goal is to maximize the flight duration before crash or going out of bound (and investigate the possibility of infinite trajectories when relevant).

 Finite trajectory                                                                                                           | Infinite trajectory
 :--------------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------:
 ![Eventually crashes in the middle planet](https://github.com/elielr/C-grav/blob/main/figs/readme/01-fintraj.png?raw=true)  |  ![Falls forever eventhough simulation ends after 300 steps](https://github.com/elielr/C-grav/blob/main/figs/readme/02-inftraj.png?raw=true)